 Both materials are commonly used for budget cabinets and are typically covered with plastic, wood or laminate.
 When the core material in one or more cabinet doors swells, you may be able to salvage the door, depending on the extent of the swelling.
 If it's fairly minor, one of three strategies might work.
-If the swelling has progressed to the point that the material has started to separate or mold has started to grow, you're better off replacing the affected particleboard cabinet doors, as recommended by Restoration Local.
+If the swelling has progressed to the point that the material has started to separate or mold has started to grow, you're better off replacing the affected particleboard cabinet doors.

 Remove the Laminate and Sand

 When particleboard swells, the laminate usually begins to lift, and that gives you a good head start for this strategy.
 A sample particleboard cabinet makeover would look like the following:

 - Take the door down and dry it thoroughly, using heat if necessary.